 - 5-year warranty

 Bottom line: the Titan and Master Max both do a good job at promoting good posture.
 The Titan beats the Max with better aesthetics and adjustability.
-On the flip side, the Max is cheaper — and also a better fit for ultra-wide heavyweight sizes.
+On the flip side, the Max is cheaper — and also a better fit for shorter sizes.

 Learn more: Best AKRacing Chairs Of 2023.